-I stayed in Kyoto and for me it was the best possible choice.
-The city is beautiful, it is not too big and very livable, the cost of living is cheaper than in Osaka or Tokyo.
-You can easily ride your bike around town and save money on transportation.
+I stayed in Kyoto and for me, it was the best possible choice.
+The city is beautiful, it is not too big, and the cost of living is cheaper than in Osaka or Tokyo.
+On top of that, you can easily ride your bike around town and save money on transportation.

-The cost of life is way higher than everywhere else in the country, in fact Tokyo is one of the most expensive cities in the world to live in.
-It also offers more opportunities to find a job after you finish your studies, so if your plan is to move to Japan permanently and your budget is not too tight it might be the right choice for you.
+The cost of living is way higher than anywhere else in the country.
+Tokyo is actually one of the most expensive cities in the world to live in.
+It also offers more opportunities to find a job after you finish your studies.
+That’s why if you plan to move to Japan permanently and your budget is not too tight it might be the right choice for you.

 It offers more job opportunities than Kyoto, and people there are known to be more friendly and relaxed (and loud) than elsewhere in Japan.

-Other options are Yokohama (very close to Tokyo, lively and less expensive than the capital), Fukuoka (in Kyushu, close to the ocean, you will be able to have a more relaxed time compared to Osaka or Tokyo), Sapporo (in Hokkaido, the northernmost island of Japan, where winters are long and very snowy).
+Other options are Yokohama (close to Tokyo, lively and less expensive than the capital), Fukuoka (in Kyushu, close to the ocean, you will be able to have a more relaxed time compared to Osaka or Tokyo), Sapporo (in Hokkaido, the northernmost island of Japan, where winters are long and very snowy).

 Can you recommend a good language school?